-And if you haven't already watched the video on the home page, go watch it now to see this in action.
+And if you haven't already watched the video on the home page(link is external), go watch it now to see this in action.
 Keep in mind, that video only shows a fraction of the available features in the software.

 Next: Page 4 - The results